-Banks and lenders use an escrow account to make sure a borrower has homeowners insurance and the means to pay for it.
 Escrow is money, property or a written document (such as a bond) delivered or held by a third party pending the fulfillment of an agreement.
-They are commonly used in mergers and acquisitions, court case settlements and real estate transactions.
+Banks and lenders use escrow accounts to make sure borrowers have homeowners insurance and the means to pay for it.
+These accounts are commonly used in mergers and acquisitions, court case settlements and real estate transactions.

-Homes are big investments.
-Most people cannot afford to purchase one in-full with cash so they pay for them in installments.
-You do this using a mortgage with a bank or lender, to whom you make the payments.
-To protect their interest in the home, banks and lenders require people to have homeowners insurance and to make sure they do, they use an escrow account.
+A home is a big investment.
+Most people cannot afford to purchase one in full with cash, so they pay for it in installments using a mortgage with a bank or lender, to whom they make the payments.
+To protect their interest in the home, banks and lenders require people to have homeowners insurance, and to make sure they do, they use an escrow account.

 What if my lender didn’t pay my insurer on time?